pombredanne/rematch-1/docs/installation.rst

 If pip is installed for IDA's version of python, using it is simplest installation method.

-.. note:: By default, pip is not installed for Windows installation of IDA, but is more commonly found in Mac and Linux installations.
+.. note:: By default, pip is not installed for Windows installations of IDA, but is more commonly found in Mac and Linux installations.

 To install using IDA's pip, simply run the following pip command: